husarion/static_docs_deprecated/src/core2/tutorials/howtostart/Husarion_LEGO.md

 ## Code ##

 After assembling your robot, you can run the following program.
-You can do it either offline with Visual Studio Code (how to) or online with Husarion Cloud (how to). kod programu
+You can do it either offline with Visual Studio Code (<a href="https://husarion.com/core2/tutorials/howtostart/offline-development-tools/">how to</a>
+) or online with Husarion Cloud (<a href="https://husarion.com/core2/tutorials/howtostart/run-your-first-program/">how to</a>
+).
+kod programu

 ```